 - Use nonstick pans and nonstick cooking sprays to cut down on the amount of fat used in cooking.

-- When stir-frying, use a small amount of oil.
-If foods begin to stick, use water, wine, broth, or tomato juice to add moisture rather than adding more oil or other fat.
+- When you stir-fry, use a small amount of oil.
+If foods start to stick, use water, wine, broth, or tomato juice to add moisture.
+Don't add more oil or other fat.

 - When making pies, omit the high-fat pastry crusts.

 - Experiment with herbs, spices, or even lemon to add flavor to low-fat foods.

 Health Tools help you make wise health decisions or take action to improve your health.

 - American Heart Association (2006).
 Diet and lifestyle recommendations revision 2006.
 Circulation, 114(1): 82–96.
 [Erratum in Circulation, 114(1): e27.]

 Primary Medical Reviewer Rakesh K. Pai, MD, FACC - Cardiology, Electrophysiology